SUSTAINABLE AND FAIR PRODUCTION: IS THAT POSSIBLE IN CHINA? READ IT YOURSELF...

 - Dyeing factories that dye according to the latest eco standards, with minimal water use or water treatment systems, coat the fabric with high-tech membranes and provide them with eco-impregnation through immense spray systems

-- Factories that produce pollutant-free but watertight zippers and ingredients, using water treatment systems and recovering chemicals
+- Factories that produce non-toxic yet waterproof zippers and trimmings, using water treatment plants and recovering chemicals.

 - Factories that manufacture nonwovens from recycled plastic bottles